Vector35/binaryninja-api/docs/guide/type.md

 ```

-### Applying Structures and Types
+#### Applying Structures and Types

 ![Changing a type](../img/change-type.png "Changing a type")

 Once you've created your structures, you can apply them to your disassembly.
 Simply select an appropriate token (variable or memory address), and press `y` to bring up the change type dialog.
-Note that for simple types you can also create them directly in the linear views or graph views.
-Additionally, you can apply types on both disassembly and all levels of IL.
-Any variables that are shared between the ILs will be updated through all of them as types are applied.
+Types can be applied on both disassembly and all levels of IL.
+Any variables that are shared between the ILs will be updated as types are applied.

-### Examples
+#### Examples

 ```C
 enum _flags